charsleysa/zero/README.md

 Zero began as a fork from Zepto.js but has had its internals restructured to be compatible with all modern browsers.

+Zero also has performance improvements that surpass that of Zepto.js and in some cases even jQuery 2.

 Zero.js is licensed under the terms of the MIT License.

 ## Building